When you receive and initially set up your Netgear N600 router, it includes a default username and password that you can use to access the router.

 Do you have Google Chrome set to save your passwords?
 Read our guide on how to view your Chrome password list if you need to use that password in another browser or on a different device.

 Changing the Router Password for the Netgear N600 (Guide with Pictures)

 It is important to note at this point that the password for the router and the password for your wireless network are two separate things.

-You are using the wireless network password whenever you are attempting to connect a new device to your network, but you are using the router password when you need to change a setting on the router.
+You use the wireless network password whenever you are attempting to connect a new device to your network, but you use the router password when you need to change a setting on the router.